-Outside Vehicle Observations (Looks) - You may be permitted to safely stop and exit the vehicle to check the external position of the vehicle (look).
 When doing so, you must place the vehicle in neutral and set the parking brake(s).
 Then, when exiting the vehicle, you must do so safely by facing the vehicle and maintaining three points of contact with the vehicle at all times (when exiting a bus, maintain a firm grasp on the handrail at all times).
 If you do not safely secure the vehicle or safely exit the vehicle it may result in an automatic failure of the basic control skills test.

-The maximum number of times that you may look to check the position of you vehicle is two (2) except for the Straight Line Backing exercise, which allows one look.
-Each time you open the door, move from a seated position where in physical control of the vehicle or on a bus walk to the back of a bus to get a better view, it is scored s a "look".
+The maximum number of times that you may look to check the position of you vehicle is two (2) except for the Straight Line Backing exercise, which allows one (1) look.
+Each time you open the door, move from a seated position when in physical control of the vehicle or on a bus walk to the back of a bus to get a better view, it is scored as a "look".

-Final Position - It is important that you finish each exercise exactly as the examiner has instructed you.
-If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and could fail the basic skills test.
+Final Position- It is important that you finish each exercise exactly as the examiner has instructed you.
+If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and could disqualify on the basic skills test.

-12.2 EXERCISES
+12.2 - Exercises

-12.2.1 - Straight Line Backing
+Straight Line Backing

-You may be asked to back your vehicle in a straight line between two rows of cones without touching or crossing over the exercise boundaries.
+You will be asked to back your vehicle in a straight line between two (2) rows of cones without touching or crossing over the exercise boundaries.
+Once your vehicle has passed the last set of cones without striking boundary or cones, you can stop.
 (See Figure 12.1.)